RosettaCommons/demos/tutorials/minimization/minimization.md

 JUMP * YES        # allows rigid body movements between all structures separated by jumps
 ```

-If a residue appears more than once, the last appearance in the file determines the movement (i.e. move map lines are NOT additive).
+If a residue appears more than once, the last appearance in the file determines the movement (i.e. movemap lines are NOT commutative, unlike the TaskOperations used to control the packer).
 For example, the movemap speficied here
 ```
 RESIDUE * CHI
 RESIDUE * BB
 ```
 will only allow backbone (BB) movements for all residues and will disallow sidechain (CHI) movements for all residues, which is probably not what the user meant.

-##### Note: If a residue or jump is not specified in the move map, it will revert to the default behavior, which is protocol-specific.
+> **Note: If a residue or jump is not specified in the movemap, it will revert to the default behavior, which is protocol-specific.**

 ### Setting up the flagsfile and movemap file

-For the next minimization walkthrough, we will need to add one option to our flags file to tell Rosetta to read the move map file.
+For the next minimization walkthrough, we will need to add one option to our flags file to tell Rosetta to read the movemap file.
 The contents of the new flags file, `minwithmm_flags`, should look like this:

 ```
 -s 3hon.pdb